marclandy/enterprise-infra/architecture practice/deliverables/enterprise alz/Strategic Areas of ALZ Consulting Value.md

         *   Version control RBAC configurations to track changes and facilitate audits.

-    *   **Reference**: The Cloud Adoption Framework discusses the benefits of implementing Azure Landing Zones using IaC .[TECHCOMMUNITY.MICROSOFT.COM+6Microsoft Learn+6Microsoft Learn+6](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/platform-automation-devops?utm_source=chatgpt.com)
+    *   **Reference**: The Cloud Adoption Framework discusses the benefits of implementing Azure Landing Zones using IaC.

 </details>